Jimmy Fallon: Film career (2004–2008)

-Fallon began to pursue a film career beginning in 2004.
+Fallon began to pursue a film career in 2004.
 He had spurned most major roles due to lack of time and disinterest in the dozens of scripts he read.
-He signed on for his first lead role in Taxi, a remake of a French film.
-Fallon had read the script in the prior years but became more interested when co-star Queen Latifah became attached to the project.
+He signed on for his first lead role in Taxi, a remake of a French film, after co-star Queen Latifah became attached to the project.
 He was also attracted to the film's action comedy tone, seeing comparisons with SNL alumnus Eddie Murphy's first big film, 48 Hrs.
 (1982).

 In the fall of 2003, he split his time between shooting the film in Los Angeles and returning to New York City for SNL.
-Due to these conflicts (and his contract ending), his sixth season at SNL was his last, with Fallon signing off at the conclusion of the show's twenty-ninth season in May 2004.
+With his contract ending, his sixth season at SNL was his last; Fallon signed off at the conclusion of the show's twenty-ninth season in May 2004.

-With big expectations from the studio, Taxi premiered in the fall of 2004 and was a flop with critics and audiences, resulting in Fallon's first failure.
-20th Century Fox had already signed him on for his second major role, starring opposite Drew Barrymore in the 2005 romantic comedy Fever Pitch.
-Fever Pitch did not fare much better than Taxi, receiving mild reviews and tepid box office returns.
-He met his wife, producer Nancy Juvonen, during production of the film and the two wed in December 2007.
+With big expectations from the studio, Taxi premiered in the fall of 2004.
+A flop with critics and audiences, it was Fallon's first failure.
+20th Century Fox had already signed him for his second major role, starring opposite Drew Barrymore in the 2005 romantic comedy Fever Pitch.
+Fever Pitch fared little better than Taxi, receiving mild reviews and tepid box office returns.
+He met his wife, producer Nancy Juvonen, during production of the film, and the two wed in December 2007.